• Student Portal

 • photographic submissions.

-The minimum age requirements for Certificate II in Animal Care are based on academic school year.
+The minimum age requirement for the Certificate II in Animal Care is based on academic school year.
 For the Certificate II in Animal Care, this is Year 10 High School or equivalent.
 Some exceptions may be possible.
 Please note the minimum age for our Intensive Courses is 18 years of age due to the policies of our work placement facilities.

-The minimum age requirements for Certificate III in Animal Studies are based on academic school year.
+The minimum age requirement for the Certificate III in Animal Care Services is based on academic school year.
 For the Certificate III in Animal Studies, this is Year 11 High School or equivalent.
 Some exceptions may be possible.
-Please note the minimum age for the RSPCA based course is 18 years of age due to RSPCA policy.
+Please note the minimum age for the RSPCA Program is 18 years of age due to RSPCA policy.

 Work Placement FAQ – Cert II in Animal Studies Online